I am sharing my 5 best tips on putting together a vignette!

 Let’s go back to my kitchen island.

-I wanted the vignette that is currently on my island to be a reflection of the fresh green that accompanies spring and that would be bright enough to carry me through summer.
+I wanted the pretty vignette that is currently on my kitchen island to be a reflection of the fresh green that accompanies spring and that would be bright enough to carry me through summer.
 So I used the power of spray paint to transform a couple of roosters that I already had and added some boxwood and faux greenery, I think it’s perfect for spring.

 This is the vignette that was on my island last summer.
 See the theme?